What Is IT Lifecycle Management and Why Should You Care?

-Forecasting Needs Accurately - Planning gives every business owner a glimpse into the future and a chance to prepare for it accordingly.
-Forecasting and budgeting is an important aspect of planning.
-In the case of IT management it is all the more important because of constantly changing technology and security requirements.
+Planning gives every business owner a glimpse into the future and a chance to prepare for it accordingly.
+Forecasting and budgeting are important aspects of planning.
+In the case of IT management, it is all the more important because of constantly changing technology and security requirements.

 1. Informed Purchase Decisions

 Making informed purchase decisions requires gathering extensive and in-depth information about vendors and their products, processing it, understanding its advantages and disadvantages in meeting your requirements, comparing the cost to your budget and ultimately choosing the one who is most suited to meet your needs.
 Only informed purchase decisions will help you get the best value for money offer.

 Knowing the status of all your assets or resources is important for allocation.
 When you know the life expectancy of your asset and the current stage in which it is at present, the information will help you plan for the best course of action.
 It will assist you in making decisions like taking on more work or cutting it down, employing or purchasing additional resources and cutting down inventory to make more space.